nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Implementation

 This feature is implemented as a command, `EmailCommand`, that extends `Command`.
 It is an index-dependent command, meaning that the user must provide an index number when typing the command as a reference to a specific contact on the contacts list.
+In addition, the command has an optional index number argument that refers to a note within the note book.

 The index number was selected to refer to a particular contact.
 This is due to its character length being shorter in most cases than any other field of information in `Contact` objects, making it both simple and sufficient.
+Likewise, notes are referred to by their index numbers for the same reasons.

 The `execute()` method attempts to open a new window of the user's operating system (OS) default mail client.
 This is done by navigating to a `mailto` link with the contact's email address added to the end.
+In case a note index number is provided, the contents of the note located at the specified index number will be copied to the messages's body field.

 As an example, consider running Dictionote on a Windows 10 machine with Microsoft Outlook as the OS default mail client:

-* Assume that the current state of the application is as follows (note the exisiting contacts on the left-side of the application's window):
+* Assume that the current state of the application is as follows (note the exisiting contacts on the left-side of the application's window and the note on the right):

 ![ContactEmailFeatureInitState](images/ContactEmailFeatureInitState.png)

-* After typing in `emailcontact 2` and executing it, the result would be:
+* After typing in `emailcontact 2 ni\1` and executing it, the result would be:

 ![ContactEmailFeatureExecute](images/ContactEmailFeatureExecute.png)